hashgraph/hedera-json-rpc-relay/docs/design/eth-filter.md

 1. All filters expire after 5 minutes of inactivity (no queries).
 Env. variable can be `FILTER_CACHE_TTL`.
 2. Returned logs should have limitations, similar to those used in `eth_getLogs` method.
+3. Existing filter limitations.
+Env. variable can be `FILTER_CACHE_MAX`.

 ## Metric Capturing